Nguyen-Chi-Tam/trim_url/README.md

 - ⚡ Fast development with Vite
 - 🗄️ Supabase backend for data persistence
 - 📖 API Documentation with Swagger
+- 💾 Tebi.io Storage bucket with 20x more storage

 ## Prerequisites